 I have previously written an article about how to rescape an aquarium.
 I won’t rehash the whole thing here, but the high points are basically about the degradation of your substrate, equipment, etc.

-Over time, detritus (decomposed organics – looks like dirt) builds up in the substrate of any aquarium, and especially in a planted tank with so much living and dying going on.
-Also, those that use a clay or dirt based substrate, like the Up Aqua Aquasand that I have been using in our tank since December of 2014, experience a degradation in substrate quality.
-The individual pieces of hardened clay start to dissolve, and break apart with time (and degrade from plants boring roots into them); as they breakdown they produce more dirt in addition to accumulating detritus.
-The result of all this, over time, is a tank that is very cloudy and dirty with any disturbance.
+Over time, detritus (decomposed organics – that looks like dirt) builds up in the substrate of any aquarium, especially in a planted tank with so much living and dying going on.
+Also, those that use a clay or dirt-based substrate, like the Up Aqua Aquasand that I have been using in our tank since December 2014, experience a degradation in substrate quality.
+The pieces of hardened clay start to dissolve and break apart from plants boring roots into them.
+As they break down, they produce more dirt in addition to accumulating detritus.
+The result is an aquarium that becomes cloudy and dirty with any disturbance.

 Additionally, the substrate becomes deficient in nutrients.
 Plants are constantly extracting nutrients as they grow.
-Also, nutrients simply dissolve out of the substrate material and into the water column.
+Also, nutrients dissolve from the substrate material and into the water column.
 Regular plant trimming and water changes remove some of these nutrients permanently.

-In a planted tank, you also battle overgrown plants that need to be removed and replanted on a large scale.
-It’s not only what you see, but what you don’t see – a massive collection of roots that are causing unhealthy competition.
+In a planted tank, you also battle overgrown plants that must be removed and replanted on a large scale.
+It’s not only what you see but what you don’t see – a massive collection of roots that are causing unhealthy competition.

 All this causes a need to occasionally break down the entire planted tank and re-aquascape, or ‘rescape’ your tank.